jesusdiazjess/hgbc.edu.ph/README.md

-# Welcome to the Integrative Programming + Technologies Finals Project Repository
+# Development Repository for HGBaquiran College, Inc. Webpage: A Full-Stack Academic Project

 ## About